GFPD Bereavement Support

-GFPD Sensing Connections Support Group
+• GFPD Sensing Connections Hybrid Support Group – Enrollment Currently Closed

-These web-based, peer-to-peer meetings occur each month for 90 minutes and are led by trained facilitators.
+In partnership, the GFPD and Zellweger UK provide peer-to-peer grief support for parents of individuals with a peroxisomal disorder.
+These web-based, peer-to-peer meetings occur 90 minutes per month for 10 months of the year and are led by trained facilitators.
 The purpose of the group is to provide emotional support, death education, and normalization of the grief process in a shared, supportive community.

 Grief Support for Families of Children with Deaf-Blindness